huggingface/nanotron/examples/doremi/README.md

         ...
 ```

-For each tokenized data, we expect a column name `domain_ids` which contains the domain index of that domain in the dataset.
+For each tokenized sample, we expect a column name `domain_ids` which contains the domain index of that domain in the dataset.
 For example, if a sample is from the third domain, it should have a `domain_ids` equal to 2.